Let’s make one thing very clear before we begin: Cold calling is indeed here to stay.

 If an SDR takes around 4 minutes 50 seconds for a cold call (2 minutes for research + 30 seconds for ringing + 1 minute 20 seconds talk time + 30 seconds for voicemail + 30 seconds for CRM update), they can comfortably make 60 cold calls per day in 5 hours.
 In all probability, you won’t need all those 5 hours because a lot of these calls may go to voicemail.

 Pro tip: Use a cold calling software to organize your 60 cold calls in a day efficiently.
 The tool will help you in scheduling your daily calls, measure call metrics, and prioritize calls based on the extent of the prospect’s engagement.
 What’s more, you can also automate tasks like scheduling appointments, follow-ups, call recording, note-taking, and sending text/email messages to leads following the call, which would be highly time-consuming without cold-calling software.

 4. How long does it take to make 100 cold calls?

 If you want to make 100 cold calls, you could do that depending on what your previous open rate and talk time for each call have been like.
-However, with the above-mentioned time of 4 minutes and 50 seconds per cold call, it might take up all of your working hours.
+However, the above-mentioned time of 4 minutes and 50 seconds per cold call might take up all of your working hours.

 1. Asking “How have you been?” during the cold call increases the success rate by 6.6x